anoma/nspec/docs/arch/system/state/resource_machine/execution_flow/flow.md

 The resource machine must have the functionality to produce, compose, and evaluate transaction functions and transactions.

 Actors working with resource machine include users, solvers, and executor nodes.

-# Transaction function

-A transaction function is a function that outputs a transaction: `transactionFunction() -> Transaction`.

-Transaction functions take no input but can perform I/O operations to read information about global state either by reading data at the specified global storage address or by fetching data by index.
-The requirements for transaction functions are further described [here](./../notes/function_formats/transaction_function.md).

 ### Users